thanethomson/alien-invasion/README.md

 The following assumptions have been made when looking at the problem definition:

 * A minimum of 2 aliens is necessary for a meaningful simulation.
+* There will only be a single contiguous map of cities (i.e. there won't be patches of unconnected cities littered throughout the map).
 * The map is visualised as a grid, where cities occupy single squares within that grid.
 * Necessarily, it will be possible for there to be empty squares within the map